Skip to content

 Understanding the Historical Context

 The movement grew out of Abstract Expressionism.
 But it was very different.
-Minimalist artists didn't want to show emotion.
+Minimalist artists didn't want to show emotion in their work.
 They wanted to show objects as they were.

 Some key features of minimalist art include: